C0Assassin/RB4-to-RB2/README.md

 *  Warrant - Cherry Pie
 *  Weeknd, The - Can't Feel My Face
 *  Weeknd, The - The Hills
+*  Weezer - The End of the Game
 *  Wheatus - Teenage Dirtbag
 *  Winger - Seventeen